x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ### For New Exchange admin center

 To start the wizard, click **+Add a connector**.
-On the first screen, choose the following options:
+On the first screen, choose the options as shown in the below screenshot:

 :::image type="content" source="../../media/partner-to-365-new-eac.png" alt-text="The screen on which a connector is set up to apply security restrictions":::